idvorkin/techdiary/notes/ios-nomad.md

 (For folks that are considering [MOSH](https://mosh.org/), MOSH has great promise, but the project hasn't been updated in years, and still doesn't support true color.
 For my needs ssh+tmux+auto-reconnect is perfect.)

-### Local Development - iSh, iVim, WorkingCopy, etc
+### Local Development - iSh, iVIM, Working Copy, etc

 Remote development is perfect, except of course when you have no and or slow network.
 At this point you need to get creative.
-Luckily, there has been lots of improvemnt in this space.
+Luckily, there has been lots of improvement in this space.

 #### Run Linux - iSH